Francesco215/autoregressive_diffusion/README.md

 > [!IMPORTANT]
 > Working on training it on Counter-Strike.
 Stay tuned, for now here are the results with the lunar lander

-This are the results of a ~1 hour training run with a Nvidia RTX 4090.
+This are the results of a ~4 hours training run with a Nvidia RTX 4090.
 The model was trained on the Lunar-Lander gymnasium environment.
 <p align="center">
     <img src="readme_images/output.png" width="80%">
 </p>